Style in a Small Town Mystery #9

 “English breakfast.
 Brilliant.
 Next, we choose scones.”

 Victoria was the sales executive for Piccadilly Group, a British investment company that had bought Tradava, the department store where I worked.
 She wore a white shirt under a teal sweater under a tweed blazer over flat-front, camel-colored, narrow-legged pants tucked into riding boots.
-Her hair was strawberry blond and bobbed at chin length, and her skin was creamy with a touch of pink in the cheeks that looked 100 percent natural.
+Her hair was strawberry blond and bobbed at chin length, and her skin was creamy with a touch of pink in the cheeks that looked one hundred percent natural.
 If I rubbed a magic lantern and conjured up a British sales executive, I couldn’t have imagined a better manifestation.

 She took her tea very seriously.